ghost pocket kitchen

 Ghost Pocket Kitchen is San Miguel County’s newest fully licensed shared-use commercial kitchen.

 Telluride has an abundance of amazing chefs, bakers, caterers, and a vibrant foodie scene.
 However, we saw a lack of affordable kitchen space for small businesses.
 We believe it’s important to establish a fairly priced commissary that can support the food start-up ecosystem in our community.
-We want to provide a clean, efficient, licensed facility with a laid-back vibe that encourages networking, creativity, economic growth and collaboration.
+We want to provide a clean, efficient, licensed facility with an atmosphere that encourages networking, creativity, economic growth and collaboration.

 We are a young company, and we expect our policies and flow to be dynamic.
 We intend to rent the kitchen to a handful of anchor tenants who pay a monthly membership, along with hourly rates available to those with a more sporadic need for space.
 We look forward to growing our kitchen and resources for small food businesses and the community.